 The BIT STRING type is decoded to "compact notation".
 This option is not recommended for new code.
+This option cannot be combined with the option maps.

 For details, see Section BIT STRING in the User's Guide.

 This option implies option legacy_erlang_types.